artcogsys/DRM/README.md

 truth data?
 Parameter identifiability but also population identifiability in case of models that contain exactly the same populations
 * Add deepcopy functionality
 * Create multiple readout mechanisms?
+No because we cannot handle e.g. MEG data